• Skip to primary navigation

 Calling all 90’s kids for a trip back in time!

 What were your fav after school snacks?
 The cheese and crackers with the little red scoop?
 Bagel bites?
-How about dem taquitos tho?
+How about those taquitos tho?
 Yup, taquitos were a staple of my childhood existence and, if you are from the same era, probably yours too.

-So why not pretend we’re still 12, buuuut unlike our less health conscious past selves, make lightened up bean taquitos.
+So why not pretend we’re still 12, buuuut unlike our less conscious past selves, make lightened up bean taquitos.
 Add a cool avocado dipping sauce and you’ll put your youth snack game to shame.

 These baked black bean taquitos are both vegetarian, packed with veggies, and way lighter than the store bought kind without sacrificing any flavor.